 By Matt Christopher

-Matt Christopher is VP, customer experience at Nectar Services Corp.
-He is charged with championing and driving channel and sales operations with an emphasis on improving the customer experience.
-Christopher brings a diverse background of experience and expertise including sales, sales engineering, sales management and channel management supporting Microsoft, Avaya and Cisco.
-Prior to joining Nectar, he held the position of Director Global Alliances responsible for working with the Americas Microsoft Lync Alliance.
+Matt Christopher is vice president of customer experience for Nectar Services Corp.
+Matt is charged with championing and driving channel and sales operations with an emphasis on improving the customer experience.
+He brings a diverse background of experience and expertise including sales, sales engineering, sales management and channel management supporting Microsoft, Avaya and Cisco.